Anne Clarke (politician)

-Anne Marie Bates Clarke is an American-born British Labour Party politician who became the London Assembly Member for Barnet and Camden in 2021, in office for a four-year term from May 2024.
-She represented Childs Hill ward on Barnet Council from 2018 to 2022, and represented Cricklewood ward from 2022.
-Clarke is a school governor at Hampstead School and is an active member of the Cricklewood Town team.
+Anne Marie Bates Clarke is an American-born British Labour Party politician who has been the London Assembly Member for Barnet and Camden since 2021.
+She represented Childs Hill ward on Barnet Council from 2018 to 2022, and represents Cricklewood ward since 2022.

 Early and personal life

 Clarke is from Winnetka, Illinois, a suburb north of Chicago in the United States.
 Having moved to London to study in 1998, she became a naturalised British citizen in 2007.
 She lives in Cricklewood with her husband and two children.

 Political career

 In 2021, Clarke was elected as the London Assembly Member for Barnet and Camden, and re-elected in 2024.
 She won 70,749 votes, 19,143 more than Julie Redmond, the Conservative Party Candidate, who came second.

 Clarke is the Labour group spokesperson for Fire at the London Assembly, having lobbied for Londoners still living in homes with unsafe cladding and advocating for implementation of all recommendations from the Grenfell Tower Inquiry.

 She has also fought for firefighters' pay and conditions to ensure the London Fire Brigade has enough staff, advocating for staff throughout the Brigade's Culture Review and "engage" process, known as being in special measures, from 2022 to 2024.

-Clarke has campaigned for better regulation of lithium-ion batteries, obtaining data showing that the larger batteries used in e-bikes and scooters cause a fire every two days on average in London.
+Clarke has campaigned for better regulation of lithium-ion batteries, obtaining data showing that the larger batteries used in e-bikes and e-scooters cause a fire every two days on average in London.

 Clarke chaired the Assembly's Fire, Resilience and Emergency Planning Committee throughout 2022/23 and 2023/24.
 As of 2024 she serves as a member on the London Assembly Budget and Performance Committee, the Economy, Culture and Skills Committee, and the Fire Committee.